pascalgrimaud/generator-jhipster-docker/README.md

 - Launch : `yo jhipster-docker`
 - Select the option : `Containerize your application and push image to https://hub.docker.com/`
 - Answer all questions
-    - Select the base image : use default
+    - Select the base image : use default (Java)
     - Select the version of your database : use default
     - Select the version of ElasticSearch : use default
+    - Use volume or not : use default (No)
     - Put your Docker Hub username : put `example`
     - Put your the tag : use default (latest)
-    - Use volume or not : use default (No)
     - Choose if you want to push your image to [Docker Hub](https://hub.docker.com/) : use default (No)

 #### 3.3.3 - Use docker/app.yml